What Not to Include When You're Writing a Resume

 Make sure all the skills and attributes you list on your resume are current.
 If you list skills that are obsolete or not relevant to the position, it won't help you get an interview.
 Review this list of skills to exclude from your resume.

-Names and Contact Information for Former Employers
+Names and Contact Information for Former Supervisors

-Salary is an issue you can discuss with the employer during an interview or once you have been offered the job; you do not want to establish a salary range before you have even been offered an interview.
+Your salary history is an issue you can discuss with the employer during an interview or once you have been offered the job; you do not want to establish a salary range before you have even been offered an interview.
 So, don't list your current salary or the salary you expect to earn at a new job.

 If you get hired, the company will likely conduct a search of your criminal record.
 However, there is no need to include this information on your resume.